-To request persmission to photograph, record or broadcast a Court proceeding,
+To request persmission to photograph, record or broadcast a Court proceeding or within the Courthouse,

 please follow the instructions outlined and forms available below.